baskerville/plato/doc/MANUAL.md

 ## Bottom bar

-Hold the next/previous page icon to go the last/first page.
+Tap and hold the next/previous page icon to go the last/first page.

 Tap the matches count label to bring up the library menu.